dwt/task-tracker/Plan.md

 simplify text-only interaction
   when adding @user or @role switch status to status:doing consider a as short as possible status task display. maybe is:doing is better than status:doing?
+Maybe just prefix with +
+      that could allow to prefix a task with +@mh to mark it as in progress.
+Maybe @mh+ is nicer to type?
+Something like that

 Wie könnte man den text-storage besser machen?
 - locked file interaction from semantic changes Lock, parse, modify, save